thybzi/keyframes/README.md

 - Cross-browser keyframes generation *(Firefox 5+, Chrome 3+, Safari 4+, Opera 12+, IE 10+)*
 - Up to 16 timepoints in each `keyframes` rule (and the number can be easily augmented, if needed)
 - Mixins, variables and functions can be used for styling timepoints
-- Keyframes are created separately from `animation` rules, so multiple animations can use the same keyframe with different values for timing, repeating, etc
+- Keyframes are created separately from `animation` rules, so:
+    - multiple `animation` rules can use the same keyframe with different values for timing, repeating, etc,
+    - multiple animations can be used within same `animation` rule
+    - animations can be applied (not created!) inside any parent selector
+- Lightweight and (almost) neat LESS code

 Current limitations
 -------------------